Luis García Guijarro: Family and youth

 The young Luis spent childhood in Yecla and early teens in Gandia.
 At unspecified time prior to 1902 he entered the faculty of law at the University of Valencia and was an active student.
 He double majored in law and philosophy/letters.
 In 1906 he applied for the chair of historia de España Antigua y media in Seville, but nothing is known about him assuming the job.
 In 1908 he received a governmental grant enabling further research abroad; first he studied in France at Sorbonne and in Toulouse, and then between 1909 and 1910 in the United States at Yale, where he focused on social sciences.
 Having returned he was admitted as auxiliar interino at the faculty of philosophy and letters at Universidad Central in Madrid.
-At unspecified time though after 1919 he married Lucila Gómez Sisniega (1896-1927), previously employed as “modista”.
+At unspecified time though after 1919 he married Lucila Gómez Sisniega (1896–1927), previously employed as “modista”.
 The couple settled in Madrid; they had no children.
-In 1946 García Guijarro remarried with Anastacia Ramos Díaz (1914-2005).
+In 1946 García Guijarro remarried with Anastacia Ramos Díaz (1914–2005).
 Their only child, Luis García-Guijarro Ramos, is professor of medieval history at the University of Zaragoza.

 Early public activity

 García Guijarro's father was a vehement and die-hard Carlist; during the Third Carlist War he managed a local periodical El Volante de la Guerra, contributed to another one titled El Católico, and according to some sources he was co-responsible for executions in Valles, where he reportedly acted as the representative of Carlos VII.
 Also 25 years later, in the late 1890s, he was referred to as "carlista enragé".
 The young Luis inherited political preferences from his father and in his early 20s used to publish under pen-names in the Carlist semi-official mouthpiece, El Correo Español.
 However, he was also attracted to a new phenomenon of social Catholicism.
 As a student he gave lectures on socialismo católico and inspired by Rerum Novarum, in the early 1900s he co-founded and helped to run Caixa d’Estalvis de Gandia, the institution managed by the local priest Carlos Ferrís.
-In Gandia he was also involved in charity activities related to buildup of sanitary infrastructure to treat leprosy.
+In Gandia he was also involved in charity activities related to the buildup of sanitary infrastructure to treat leprosy.